San Antonio Missions National Historic Park

 This UNESCO World Heritage Site holds four out of five Spanish Frontier Missions in town, spanning nearly 300 years of rich history and culture.
 The four missions include the following:

 - San Juan

 San Jose is known as the Queen of the Missions, the largest and most recently restored mission onsite, a good one to visit before you leave for certain.
 Conception is another good one, holding the most original architecture.
 Take part in any of the daily scheduled programs with your group for free and learn about the 18th century Spanish Colonial period, a truly critical part of American history, most programs around 45 minutes long.
 Large student groups may want to opt-in for an Educational Field Trip tour instead, offered each Wednesday through Friday at 9:30 and 10:30 in the morning.
-A couple examples of curriculum focused programs like these include A Day in the Life and Summit of Empire.
+A couple of examples of curriculum-focused programs like these include A Day in the Life and Summit of Empire.